sbahaddi/DataEngineering_Infrastructure/nifiScripts/README.md

 ## Working with JSON in NiFi

 While having a different structure, working with JSON in NiFi is very similar to working with CSV.
 There are, however, a few processors for dealing exclusively with JSON.
 In this section, you will build a flow similar to the CSV example – read a file, split it into rows, and write each row to a file – but you will perform some more modifications of the data within the pipeline so that the rows you write to disk are different than what was in the original file.

+### Handling databases with NiFi processors

+In the previous sections, you learned how to read and write CSV and JSON files using Python.
+Reading files is such a common task that tools such as NiFi have prebuilt processors to handle it.
+In this section, you will build the same data pipeline as in the previous section.
+In NiFi,